Axelisys/policies/equality_diversity_and_inclusion.md

 ## 6. Positive Action in Recruitment
 Under the Equality Act 2010, positive action in recruitment and promotion applies as of 6 April 2011.
 ‘Positive action’ means the steps that the Company can take to encourage people from groups with different needs or with a past record of disadvantage or low participation, to apply for positions within the Company.

-If the Company chooses to utilise positive action in recruitment, this will not be used to treat people with a protected characteristic more favorably, it will be used only in a total tie-break situations, when there are two candidates of equal merit applying for the same position.
+If the Company chooses to utilise positive action in recruitment, this will not be used to treat people with a protected characteristic more favorably, it will be used only in total tie-break situations, when there are two candidates of equal merit applying for the same position.

 ## 7. Reasonable Adjustments
 The Company has a duty to make reasonable adjustments to facilitate the employment of a disabled person.
 These may include: